Fiserv/mobile-payments-ios/docs/direct.md

 ## Credit Cards
 Credit Cards are handled through the `CreditCardManager` object.
 This is a singleton reference to contain all Credit Card interactions with the MobilePayments API.

+> [!NOTE]
+> **Token Usage**
+>
+> Depending on your integration architecture, this SDK provides two distinct methods for handling tokenized cards:
+> * `token`: For workflows managed entirely by the SDK.
+> * `gatewayToken`: For workflows where the token is used and supplied outside of the mobile SDK's ecosystem.

 ### Retrieving Saved Credit Cards
 Retrieves the saved credit cards for a specific customer.
 ```